 Portuguese state and private schools

 These schools are open to foreign residents and have a smattering of international pupils these days (often the children of migrant workers from eastern Europe).
-The state schools share the problems of urban schools anywhere, but are reputed to set very high academic standards, which only a minority meet.
+The state schools share the problems of urban schools anywhere, but although they are reputed to set very high academic standards, only a minority make the grade.
 Private schools are often run by (Catholic) religious orders and teach to the same standards, but have smaller class sizes and place more emphasis on old fashioned discipline and pastoral care.
 (The latter can border on the obsessive/smothering.)

-Lisbon is increasingly popular as a more relaxed (and cheaper) place to live, in Europe, and the international schools provide an alternative to sending your children to boarding school back home, in particular at the primary level.
+Lisbon is increasingly becoming one of the most popular places in Europe to live in a more relaxed (and cheaper) way and the international schools provide an alternative to sending your children to boarding school back home, and are particularly strong at the primary level.